 How do you measure customer service in the Grocer 33?

-Every week our nationwide team of mystery shoppers visit supermarkets across the UK armed with the list of 33 items.
-Shopping surveys take place on either a Friday, Saturday or Sunday, with a pre-set two-hour time window on the predetermined day each week ensuring there is a level playing field between the shops.
-The mystery shoppers assess the car park, in-store experience, store standards, shop floor service and checkout experience, as well as checking the availability of the 33 items, noting which are out of stock and which are not stocked.
+Every week a nationwide team of mystery shoppers visit supermarkets across the UK armed with the list of 33 items.
+Shopping surveys take place on either a Friday, Saturday or Sunday, within a two-hour time window on the predetermined day each week to ensure there is a level playing field between the shops.
+The mystery shoppers assess the car park or public transport access, in-store experience, store standards, shop floor service and checkout experience, as well as checking the availability of the 33 items, noting which are out of stock and which are not stocked.
 The Gold award goes to the supermarket with the best service and availability over the 49-week period.
 You can check the latest winners here.

 How do you measure availability?

 In the course of the mystery shopper visits to the stores a separate tally is kept of supermarket availability.
 Each shopper checks the same list of 33 items, noting which are out of stock and which are not stocked.
-The Gold award goes to the supermarket with the best availability across the 49-week period, based on the number of full baskets and overall availability percentages.
+The Gold award goes to the supermarket with the best availability across the 49-week period, based on overall availability percentages but the annual competition is only awarded to supermarkets that feature regularly

 Who are your mystery shoppers?